 Timestamps with corresponding predictions, upper and lower prediction interval bound and backtesting columns (backtesting is returned only if configured in advanced settings).

-I - Importances¶
+I - Predictor importances¶

 Percentual importance of individual predictors in the model.

-E - Extended importances¶
+E - Feature importances¶

 Percentual importance of features built by the engine.